This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 If you’re already feeling like you don’t know anyone who would possibly partner with your, don’t worry—I promise you do.
 You just need to know the right places to look.

-15 Places to Find Ideal Partners—Even If You’re Just Starting Out
+15 Places to Find the Right Partners—Even If You’re Just Starting Out

 Your Dream 50 will have two types of potential partners: